 Back to Top

 ¶1.
-Then Eliashib the high priest rose up with his brothers, the priests, and they built the Sheep Gate.
+Then Eliashib the high priest and his brothers the priests rose up, and they built the Sheep Gate.
 They consecrated it and set up its doors.
-They consecrated it to as the Tower of the Hundred, and to the Tower of Hananeel.
+They consecrated it to the Tower of the Hundred, and to the Tower of Hananeel.

-2. And next to him, the men of Jericho built, and next to them Zachur ben-Imri built.
+2. And next to them, the men of Jericho built.
+And next to them, Zaccur ben-Imri built.

-3. And the Fish Gate was built by the sons of Hassenaah; they laid its beams, and set up its doors, its locks, and its bars.
+3. And the sons of Hassenaah built the Fish Gate; they laid its beams, and set up its doors, its locks, and its bars.

-4. And next to them Meremoth ben-Urijah, the son of Koz, made repairs.
-And next to them Meshullam ben-Berechiah, the son of Meshezabeel, made repairs.
-And beside them Zadok ben-Baana made repairs.
+4. And next to them, Meremoth ben-Urijah, the son of Koz, made repairs.
+And next to them, Meshullam ben-Berechiah, the son of Meshezabeel, made repairs.
+And next to them, Zadok ben-Baana made repairs.

-5. And next to them, the Tekoites made repair, but their nobles did not put their necks to the service of their Lord.
+5. And next to them, the Tekoites made repairs, but their nobles did not put their necks to the service of their Lord.

 6. And Jehoiada ben-Paseah and Meshullam ben-Besodeiah repaired the Old Gate; they laid its beams, and set up its doors, its locks, and its bars.

-8. Next to him, Uzziel ben-Harhaiah, of the goldsmiths, made repairs.
-And next to him Hananiah, one of the perfumers made repairs, and they fortified Jerusalem as far as the broad wall.
+8. Next to them, Uzziel ben-Harhaiah and the goldsmiths made repairs.
+And next to them, Hananiah, one of the perfumers, made repairs, and they fortified Jerusalem as far as the broad wall.

 9. And next to them, Rephaiah ben-Hur, ruler of half the district of Jerusalem, made repairs.